npezza93/calu_class_scheduler/README.md

 The student can also filter courses by times they don't want class.
 After building their schedule they can email it to their advisor and without setting up a meeting their advisor can approve their schedule.

-The Calu Advisor is a responsive web application built on Rails 4, Material Design Lite, and Materialize with a PostgreSQL database.
+The Calu Advisor is a responsive web application built on Rails 5.0.0rc1, [Material Design Lite](https://getmdl.io/), and [Materialize](http://materializecss.com/) with a PostgreSQL database.
 ___
 www.caluadvisor.com